 According to NASA’s predictions, the L4 urban air travel system will see hundreds of planes take off simultaneously from airports across the city, with different planes exchanging information to avoid crashes.

 According to industry experts, the market value of drones and air taxi services could reach billions of dollars in the future.
-Drones and air taxi services, according to some analysts, are ideal for infrastructure inspection and the delivery of urgent high-priced commodities in the medical industry.
+According to some analysts, drones and air taxi services are ideal for infrastructure inspection and delivery of urgent high-priced commodities in the medical industry.